Penalty notices: Factors to take into consideration

 - action the manufacturer has taken to ensure that he is complying with his duty;

-- the content of the manufacturer’s supply chain control policy;
+- the content of the manufacturer’s policy for avoiding facilitating smuggling;

-- the extent to which the TM has complied with his supply chain policy;
+- the extent to which the TM has complied with his policy for avoiding facilitating smuggling;

-- action the manufacturer has taken following any notification by us to him of specified brands and countries;
+- action the manufacturer has taken following any notification by us to him of specified brands, countries and persons;

 - whether the manufacturer has provided us with the information we have requested relating to specified brands, countries and persons;